kasumi-ko/ASUS-ROG-SecureBoot-2023-Assistant/README_EN.md

 * ASUS, ROG, or ASUSTeK device
 * Administrator permission

-*Non-ASUS/ROG devices only support read-only checks.*
+*Non-ASUS/ROG devices only support read-only checks*

 ## Before using

-* Back up important files first
+* Back up important files.
-* Handle BitLocker / device encryption first and save the recovery key
+* Turn off BitLocker / device encryption.
-* If the app asks for Setup Mode, enter BIOS and clear Secure Boot Keys
+* Follow this [guide](https://www.asus.com/tw/support/faq/1049829/) to enable Setup Mode and clear Secure Boot Keys.
-* Do not use Restore Factory Keys casually.
-Some BIOS factory Keys do not include the full 2023 certificates, and restoring them may roll the device back to older certificates
+* Do not use Restore Factory Keys casually. *Some BIOS default Keys do not include the full 2023 certificates, and restoring them may roll the device back to older certificates*

 ## Download